-- 3.14.1 The Offeror may modify or withdraw a proposal before the proposal due date and time. - 3.14.2 Any change, addition, deletion of attachment(s) or data entry of a proposal may be made prior to the deadline for submittal of proposals.
+- 3.14.1 The Offeror may modify or withdraw a proposal before the proposal due date and time. - 3.14.2 Any change, addition, deletion of attachment(s) or data entry of an Offer may be made prior to the deadline for submittal of offers.